What We Do:

 - Bioinformatics approaches to better model the genetics of substance use disorders, including data integration, methods development, epistasis analysis, and machine learning.

 - Jonathan Pollock, Ph.D. - Branch Chief

-Dr. Pollock manages and oversees all activities of the GMNRB.
-Dr. Pollock continues to advocate for genetics, proteomics and developmental biology research at NIDA.
-Under his leadership the NIDA Genetic Consortium was established that led to the discovery that the nicotinic receptors chrna5, Chrnb4, and chrna3 are associated with nicotine addiction, lung cancer, and peripheral artery disease.
+Dr. Pollock manages and oversees all activities of the GEDN.
+Dr. Pollock advocates for genetics, epigenetics, genomics, proteomics, and developmental biology research at NIDA.
+The NIDA Genetics Consortium was established under his leadership and led to the discovery that the nicotinic receptors Chrna5, Chrnb4, and Chrna3 are associated with nicotine addiction, lung cancer, and peripheral artery disease.
 He also took a leadership role in the development of the Knockout Mouse Project.
 He plays an active role in the NIH BRAIN Initiative on the Cell Census.
 His portfolio focuses on the genetic and epigenetics mechanisms of addiction in humans and modeled in non-human organisms.

-Activities: NIDA Genetics Workgroup, chair; NIDA Neuroscience Consortium, GTEx working group, BRAIN cell census working group, NIH Neuroscience Blueprint Coordinating Committee
+Activities: NIDA Genetics Cross-Cutting Research Team, chair; NIDA Neuroscience Consortium, GTEx working group, BRAIN cell census working group, NIH Neuroscience Blueprint Coordinating Committee

 - Da-Yu Wu, Ph.D. - Health Scientist Administrator